timbp/ICD10Utilities.jl/docs/src/index.md

 ## ICD-10

 The _International Classification of Diseases and Related Health Problems_ is more than 100 years old.
-The tenth revision, _International Classification of Diseases and Related Health Problems, 10th Revision_ (ICD-10) was first released by the World Health Organization (WHO) in 1992.
-It is used for classifying diagnoses (and place and cause) in health data.
+The tenth revision, _International Classification of and Related Health Problems, 10th Revision_ (ICD-10) was first released by the World Health Organization (WHO) in 1992.
+It is used for classifying diagnoses in health data.

 Some countries have developed customised versions under licence from WHO.
 These include Australia (ICD-10-AM), Canada (ICD-10-CA), the United States